AndreaDiotallevi/learning-journal/README.md

 Learning Objectives | Reflections | Links / Evidence
 ------------------- | ----------- | ----------------
+Build a simple web app | Learned about RESTful routes and basic concepts of a MVC app | The [rock paper scissors challenge](https://github.com/AndreaDiotallevi/rps-challenge)
+Follow an effective debugging process for web applications | Debugging web applications have been more challenging than debugging back end ruby code, as you also have to check that the application actually does what it is supposed to do in the browser
-Build a simple web app | The [rock paper scissors challenge](https://github.com/AndreaDiotallevi/rps-challenge) Follow an effective debugging process for web applications | Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS) | Explain the MVC pattern |
+Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS) |
+Explain the MVC pattern |